San Diego Community Outreach

 Our activities include:

 - The FBI Teen Academy offers high school sophomores and juniors a peek behind the scenes of the FBI, a greater understanding of what the FBI does in the community, and information about how to become an FBI agent or professional staff member.
-The 2015 FBI San Diego Teen Academy will be held at the San Diego Division on June 16, 2015.
-To apply, please complete the application, essay, and release form by April 15, 2015.
+In 2016, the San Diego Division will have two Teen Academies; the first will be on June 29, 2016, and the second will be August 17, 2016.
+To apply, please complete the application, essay, and release form by April 18, 2016.

 Our Citizens Academy brings together a cross section of community leaders to learn firsthand about our operations and programs, not only demystifying our work but creating new contacts and channels for working together and sharing information.
-Our next Citizens Academy will begin March 3, 2015 (the application period is now closed).
-Applications and nominations for the Spring 2016 Citizens Academy will begin October 1, 2015.
-Applications are submitted electronically via a link that will be available here on October 1, 2015.
-Due to high demand, the selection process is competitive, and acceptance is not guaranteed.
+Our next Citizens Academy will begin in March 2016.
+Applications for the 2017 Citizens Academy will be accepted October 1-31, 2016.
+Due to high demand, the selection process is competitive and acceptance is not guaranteed.
+Potential Citizens Academy applicants must be nominated by FBI employees and Citizens Academy graduates before they can apply.

 - In 1990, the Director’s Community Leadership Award program was launched to recognize individuals or organizations that have had a positive impact in our community.
 Over the last few years, the award has gained significant importance and prestige, with the Director of the FBI personally making this presentation to those who have made an impact in the areas of crime reduction, drug deterrence, and other public safety and security initiatives.
-Our most recent recipient was North County Lifeline, an organization whose mission is to build self-reliance among youth, individuals, and families through problem-solving, skill building, and accessible community-based services.
+Our most recent recipient is Securing Our eCity (SOeC), which is committed to educating and protecting businesses and residents against cyber threats and is a true partner in the fight against cyber crime.
+SOeC has developed creative events to engage the San Diego population in cyber security.
+This includes the Cross Border Cyber Opportunities event, commemorating National Cyber Security Awareness month, and holding a Data Privacy Day.
+SOeC also hosts Cyber Fest, an annual workshop provided to local businesses with the goal of education and awareness regarding cyber security.
+One of the most creative events held by SOeC is the San Diego Mayors’ Cyber Cup (SDMCC), a cyber hacking competition for high school students.
+The winning team is presented with a trophy from the mayor of San Diego and provided a one-week cyber security boot camp.

 Among our other ongoing efforts: